awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.GC.md

 # Using Google Cloud for MySQL as a source for AWS DMS<a name="CHAP_Source.GC"></a>

 With AWS DMS, you can use Google Cloud for MySQL as a source in much the same way as you do MySQL\.

-AWS DMS supports, as a source, GCP for MySQL versions 5\.6, 5\.7, and 8\.0\.
+For information about version of GCP MySQL that AWS DMS supports as a source, see [Sources for AWS DMS](CHAP_Introduction.Sources.md)\.

 For more information, see [Using a MySQL\-compatible database as a source for AWS DMS](CHAP_Source.MySQL.md)\.